MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

        :::image type="content" source="./media/experience-specific-guidance/notebook-connect-recovered lakehouse-recovered-notebook.png" alt-text="Screenshot showing how to connect a recovered lakehouse to a recovered notebook.":::

-    1. The Git integration doesn't support syncing files, folders, or Notebook snapshots in Resources explorer.
+    1. The Git integration doesn't support syncing files, folders, or notebook snapshots in the notebook resource explorer.

-        1. If the original notebook has files in Resources explorer:
+        1. If the original notebook has files in the notebook resource explorer:

             1. Be sure to save files or folders to a local disk or to some other place.

             1. Re-upload the file from your local disk or cloud drives to the recovered notebook.

-        1. If the original notebook has Notebook snapshots, also save the notebook snapshots to your own version control system or local disk.
+        1. If the original notebook has a notebook snapshot, also save the notebook snapshot to your own version control system or local disk.

             :::image type="content" source="./media/experience-specific-guidance/notebook-save-snapshots1.png" alt-text="Screenshot showing how to run notebook to save snapshots.":::